dimzachar/xGoals-mlops/README.md

 It's worth noting that while we've chosen the two smallest JSON files for this project, incorporating more data can enhance the model's accuracy and predictive power.
 Ideally, for a more robust setup, permissions would be set on the S3 Bucket where the data resides, or alternative data ingestion methods would be employed.

-# Setup
+## Setup

-I have used a development `t2.large` EC2 instance with python 3.9 and [MLflow RDS database]((https://github.com/DataTalksClub/mlops-zoomcamp/blob/main/02-experiment-tracking/mlflow_on_aws.md))).
+I have used a development `t2.large` Amazon EC2 (Elastic Compute Cloud) machine with python 3.9 and [MLflow RDS database](https://github.com/DataTalksClub/mlops-zoomcamp/blob/main/02-experiment-tracking/mlflow_on_aws.md).
 You will also need Anaconda, Docker and Docker-Compose.
 Here, are [basic instructions](https://github.com/DataTalksClub/mlops-zoomcamp/blob/main/01-intro/README.md).
-You should configure AWS and your github account creds.
+Configure also AWS and your github account creds from github settings.

 - Clone the Repository on EC2 instance and navigate to the project directory: